 Being told how to cook in regards to health and safety (from food poisoning) is one thing – by all means, take the advice and listen to the experts on that one, but when it comes to the food you are serving at home don’t stress about making it perfect.
-If you’re one of those people who are naturally gifted and can’t help but make things look and taste absolutely fantastic by anyone’s standards – well that’s your cross to bear, but if you’re like the rest of us, and you don’t like adding salt to your meals, or you’re cooking without oil, or perhaps you’re eager to retrain your tastebud but at the moment have a bit of a sweet tooth – then start from there.
+If you’re one of those people who are naturally gifted and can’t help but make things look and taste absolutely fantastic by anyone’s standards – well that’s your cross to bear, but if you’re like the rest of us, and you don’t like adding salt to your meals, or you’re cooking without oil, or perhaps you’re eager to retrain your tastebuds but at the moment have a bit of a sweet tooth – then start from there.

-I love watching cooking shows, I love the beautiful photography (obviously or I wouldn’t have produced one) and while, yes, it’s true to some degree that we do “eat with our eyes” and there will always be those recipes that taste better than they look (eg. tuna mornay) it’s important to remember that there is much more to nourishing yourself and your family with food than cooking a meal which looks perfect, exotic or rustic enough to be photographed for the cover of a magazine.
+I love watching cooking shows, I love the beautiful photography (obviously or I wouldn’t have produced one) and while, yes, it’s true to some degree that we do “eat with our eyes” and there will always be those recipes that taste better than they look (eg. tuna mornay) it’s important to remember that there is much more to nourishing yourself and your family with food, than cooking a meal which looks perfect, exotic or rustic enough to be photographed for the cover of a magazine.

 So when I had a chat with Lisa Corduff a fellow real foodist about all things home and whole food cooking, I couldn’t resist asking her how she felt about this phenomenon.
-Although the full 20 minute interview is a resource for the Your Alternative Kitchen e-course, I thought this conversation was too good (and too important) not to share.

 P.S. if you want the chocolate chip cookie recipe Lisa talks about its right here.